-- There is a named Senior Management Team Lead who is responsible for college safeguarding arrangements, together with the named Designated Safeguarding Lead (DSL).
-There is cross College safeguarding team led by the Safeguarding & Welfare Manager with a named officer for Safeguarding on each College site (Deputy DSLs) (see table - page 10). - The Designated Safeguarding Lead leads on all matters pertaining to safeguarding and child protection, and will ensure that appropriate and robust systems are in place to coordinate reporting, monitoring, referral and support procedures.
-Name, role and contact details will be available to all staff, learners and parents/carers on the College website. - All staff are trained to Recognise, Respond, Record, Report and Refer in regard to Safeguarding procedures with training updates provided on an annual basis.
-Induction training that includes safeguarding procedures and Part One of Keeping Children Safe in Education September 2023.
-In addition to this, staff induction will include, as a minimum, the student Relationships & Behaviour policy, the Staff Code of Conduct and the role and identities of the Safeguarding team and will be mandatory for all new staff working in the College. - Accurate and secure records of concerns about individuals are made, even when there is no need for immediate referral to outside agencies. - There is a systematic means of monitoring children, young people and adults known, or thought to be, at risk of harm, and the College contributes to assessments/support plans with other agencies. - Sources of help and support are accessible for anyone who may experience abuse. - There are effective working relationships with other agencies, and in particular the South Tees Safeguarding Children Partnership and the Hartlepool & Stockton Safeguarding Children's Partnership. - Staff are trained in safe practices to protect children, young people and adults in the learning environment, and also to protect themselves from false allegations of abuse, including raising awareness of sexual violence and sexual harassment in college, by peers.
-Please see Appendix L. - Safe recruitment practices are in place by implementing enhanced checks on all new and existing staff in accordance with the DBS, taking of references, and training interviewers in accordance with Department of Education guidance to effectively establish suitability for role at the time of employment. - Effective induction, tutorial and enrichment opportunities are provided for learners.
-The curriculum (both formal and informal) will be used to help children, young people and adults to develop their self-esteem, assertiveness, problem-solving skills, raise awareness of risk, including sexual violence and sexual harassment from peers, and local threats.
+There is a named Senior Management Team Lead who is responsible for college safeguarding arrangements, together with the named Designated Safeguarding Lead (DSL).
+There is cross College safeguarding team led by the Director of Student

+- Experience and Wellbeing (DSL) with a named officer for Safeguarding on each College site (see table page 14). - The DSL leads on all matters pertaining to safeguarding and child protection, and will ensure that appropriate and robust systems are in place to coordinate reporting, monitoring, referral and support procedures.
+Name, role and contact details will be available to all staff, learners and parents/carers on the College website. - All staff are trained to Recognise, Respond, Record, Report and Refer regarding Safeguarding procedures with training updates provided on an annual basis.
+Induction training that includes safeguarding procedures and Part One of Keeping Children Safe in Education September 2024.
+In addition to this, staff induction will include, as a minimum, the student Relationships & Behaviour policy, the Staff Code of Conduct and the role and identities of the Student Experience and Wellbeing team and will be mandatory for all new staff working in the College. - Accurate and secure records of concerns about individuals are made, even when there is no need for immediate referral to outside agencies. - There is a systematic means of monitoring children, young people and adults known, or thought to be, at risk of harm, and the College contributes to assessments/support plans with other agencies. - Sources of help and support are accessible for anyone who may experience abuse and/or exploitation. - There are effective working relationships with other agencies and, in particular, the South Tees Safeguarding Children Partnership and the Hartlepool & Stockton Safeguarding Children's Partnership. - Staff are trained in safe practices to protect children, young people and adults in the learning environment, and to protect themselves from false allegations of abuse, including raising awareness of sexual violence and sexual harassment in college, by peers.
+Please see Appendix L. - Safe recruitment practices are in place by implementing enhanced checks on all new staff in accordance with the DBS, taking of references, and training interviewers in accordance with Department of Education guidance to effectively establish suitability for role at the time of employment. - Effective induction, tutorial and enrichment opportunities are provided for learners.
+The curriculum (both formal and informal) is used to help children, young people and adults to develop their self-esteem, assertiveness, problem-solving skills, raise awareness of risk, including sexual violence and sexual harassment from peers, and local threats.
 This to promote their resilience, confidence, self-esteem and self-awareness and to be able to ask for help if it is needed.